Beautii

 🧭 Navigation – 94% reported challenges with website navigation.

-📅 Accessibility – 94% expected to be able to book a treatment without having to get in touch.
+📅 Accessibility – 94% expected to book treatments without contacting anyone.

 💰 Pricing – 75% found pricing unclear or hard to locate.